Updated January 2014

 F. How does Bright House protect customer information?

-We follow industry-standard practices to take such actions as are necessary to prevent unauthorized access to customer information by a person other than you or us.
-We use security and encryption technologies to secure certain sensitive personally identifiable information we collect over the cable system.
+We take such actions as are necessary to prevent unauthorized access to customer information by a person other than you or us.
+We use security and encryption technologies to secure certain sensitive personally identifiable information we collect over the Service.
 We limit access to our customer database to those who are authorized, and secure its content with firewalls and other security methods.
 When we anonymize or aggregate information to remove your personal identity, we will use safeguards to reduce any risk of others identifying you from the anonymized or aggregated records.
 We cannot guarantee, however, that these practices will prevent every unauthorized attempt to access, use, or disclose personally identifiable information.
 We also expect you to protect your information and ensure that no unauthorized users can obtain any of our services or your information indirectly or directly from you.

 G. How long does Bright House maintain customer information?